-While freehold timberlands generate higher operating profits per harvested m3 and provide greater operational flexibility, the NB Crown Lands provide the Operating LP with the ability to leverage the Operating LP's fixed cost platform across a larger operation, thereby yielding economies of scale.
+While freehold timberlands generate higher operating profits per harvested m3 and provide greater operational flexibility, the NB Crown Lands provide the Operating LP with the ability to leverage the Operating LP's fixed cost platform across a larger operation.
 Such fixed costs, which are material to forest harvesting operations, include the operation of geographic information systems and personnel involved in forest management strategies.